jgpc42/jmh-clojure/README.md

 #### Alternate ways to run

 Benchmarking expressions or fns manually without the data specification is also supported.
-For example, the `run-expr` macro provides an interface similar to [criterium][criterium].
+For example, the `run-expr` macro provides an interface similar to criterium, and allows benchmarking of code that only resides in memory (that you are updating in a REPL, for example), rather than on disk (loadable via `require`).
 However, this forgoes JMH process isolation.
 For more on why benchmarking this way on the JVM can be sub-optimal, see [here][extended].

 ### More information